poole/poole/_posts/2018-10-08-self-arrow.md

 `this`, in the inner function's context, means that same object, not any outer trait.
 It is shadowing the outer `this`.

 And how do you get to the outer trait's apply?
-You've got it: aliase `this`to something else in the outer trait's context.
+You've got it: alias `this`to something else in the outer trait's context.

 ```scala
 trait Function1Option[-A, +B] {self =>